320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - What temperature centigrade does water boil at?

-- What firm can also be the title of one of many longest rivers on the planet?
+- What firm can be the title of one of many longest rivers on the planet?

 - What within the animal kingdom is a doe?